ctlab/GADMA/docs/source/user_manual/hands_on.rst

    ...

-But we know that spectrum should be ``20 x 20``!
-To specify size of AFS we need to create a parameter file and set ``Projections``:
+But we know that the spectrum should be ``20 x 20`` matrix!
+To specify the size of AFS we need to create a parameter file and set ``Projections``:

 .. code-block:: none

    # param_file
    Projections : 20, 20

-Order of populations can be changed as:
+The order of populations can be changed as:

 .. code-block:: none